 It goes without saying that there are lots of places to shop in London.
 We’ve compiled a list of the most important ones that should definitely be included in your “To Do” list.

-The first thing you need to know is that most London stores are concentrated within a small radius, which means you can easily dedicate a whole day to shop hopping in London.
+The first thing you need to know is that most of the major London fashion stores are concentrated within a small radius, which means you can easily dedicate a whole day to shop hopping in London.
 However, there are two shopping tips that could make choosing the right stores a little easier for you:

 Below we explain in detail what’s special about the individual shopping locations.